aaronblohowiak/Push-It/README.md

   2. if the agent is allowed to publish on this channel, call channel.publish(message).
 You may publish the message to as many channels as you'd like.
   3. call agent.publicationSuccess(message) if you have published the message (or dealt with it in some other way, like posting it to a rest service or logging it or whatever else you'd like,)
   4. if the agent is not allowed to publish on this channel,  call agent.publicationDenied(message, reason)
-  5. if you do not call agent.publicationDenied or agent.publicationSuccess, then a publicationDenied will be automatically sent  after pushIt.TIMEOUTS.onPublicationRequest seconds
+  5. if you do not call agent.publicationDenied or agent.publicationSuccess, then a publicationDenied will be automatically sent  after pushIt.TIMEOUTS.onPublicationRequest milliseconds

 ###4.
 An message is sent to a channel where an agent has a subscription.